NTIG-Uppsala/restaurant-pos-system/documentation/manageInstaller.md

 When the project has been updated you need to update the version of the installer, for the installer to be able to update the program.

 * Set the mode in Visual Studio from debug to release

 ![Image of how to change mode](images/changeMode.png)
 * Build PointOfSaleSystem project
+* Right click the POSS-Installer project, click add then file and select `PointOfSaleSystem.deps.json` from the PointOfSaleSystem project
 * Build the POSS-Installer project
 * Click the POSS-Installer in Visual Studio and press F4
 * The properties window will open